Schedule Consultation

 About Gallery KBNY

 Gallery KBNY is an award-winning, full-service design-build firm specializing in the architecture, interior design, and renovation of apartments, co-ops, condominiums, townhomes, and lofts across Manhattan and Brooklyn.
-Our integrated team of architects, designers, contractors, and project managers — with a founding partner involved in every project — manages every phase from board approvals and DOB permitting through design and construction.
+Our integrated team of architects, designers, contractors, and project managers manages every phase from board approvals and DOB permitting through design and construction.
+A founding partner is involved in every project, start to finish.
 Because architecture, design, permitting, and construction are coordinated under one roof, the process remains streamlined, accountable, and transparent from start to finish.
 Our work has been recognized by Forbes, The New York Times, Architectural Digest, and Inc., and we have received Houzz Best of Design & Service seven consecutive years, along with 100+ five-star client reviews.

 Below are the hiring mistakes we see most often in Manhattan, with the way to avoid each one.